citp/privacy-policy-historical/a/al/all/allschoolstuff.com.md

-> *The following text is extracted and transformed from the allschoolstuff.com privacy policy that was archived on 2013-06-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130605214009id_/http%3A//www.allschoolstuff.com/pages/Privacy-Policy/pgid-56341.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the allschoolstuff.com privacy policy that was archived on 2013-11-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131121201819id_/http%3A//www.allschoolstuff.com/pages/Privacy-Policy/pgid-56341.aspx) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy | AllSchoolStuff

-Fame Eduserve Private Limited (Fame) and its subsidiaries and divisions, respect your privacy.
-This Privacy Policy outlines the manner your data is collected and used by FAME.
-You are advised to please read the Privacy Policy carefully.
-By accessing the services provided by Allschoolstuff.com you agree to the collection and use of your data by Allschoolstuff.com in the manner provided in this Privacy Policy.

-If you have questions or concerns regarding this statement, you can contact us at +91-124-4495547, 4495548 or email us at [customer.service@allschoolstuff.com](mailto:customer.service@allschoolstuff.com)

-The Policy does not apply to the procedures and practices followed by entities that are not managed, owned or controlled by Allschoolstuff.com or to the people that are not engaged, employed or managed by Allschoolstuff.com

-Through this document, we wish to make you:

-**.** Feel at ease while using our websites.
+Feel at ease while using our websites.

-**.** Feel confident while sharing information with us.
+Feel confident while sharing information with us.

-**.** Aware that you may contact us with your questions or concerns about privacy on this website.
+Aware that you may contact us with your questions or concerns about privacy on this website.

-**.** Aware that by using our website you are agreeing to the collection of certain data.
+Aware that by using our website you are agreeing to the collection of certain data.

 **Information that may be collected from you?**

 Allschoolstuff.com collects the details provided by you on registration together with information we learn about you from your use of our service and your visits to our website and other websites accessible from them.

 Kindly, note that Allschoolstuff.com does not access or store your Payment Card details (i.e. credit/debit card number, expiration date, CVV etc.).
 When you make a purchase using your card, all required transaction details are captured on the secured payment page, and encrypted using Industrial Strength Cipher, and are securely transmitted to your card issuer for obtaining an authorization decision.
 At no time during the purchase process or thereafter does Allschoolstuff.com have access to, or store, your complete card account information.